SteelCodeTeam/Metallics-Arts/README.md

 <br>

 ## **Requirements 📦**
-We have two mandatory dependencies:

 - **Forge 1.19.2-43.1.15** or superior

+And we have two mandatory dependencies:
 - **Curios 1.19.2-5.1.1.0** or superior
 - **Patchouli 1.19-75** or superior